mobile-next/mobiledeck/README.md

 # Mobile Deck - View, control and manage all your Android and iOS real devices, simulators, and emulators

-A Visual Studio Code extension for previewing, interacting and managing your Android/iOS devices from [Mobile Next](https://mobilenexthq.com/).
+A Visual Studio Code extension for previewing, interacting and managing your Android/iOS devices.

 ## 🎯 What is Mobile Deck?